Hosting and Attending Courses FAQ

 How do I prepare for a course?

-With the exception of the CSI Book Review course, there are no required preparations for a course.
+With the exception of the IAI Crime Scene Certification Preparation course, there are no required preparations for a course.
 Some course materials, such as calculators, laptops, digital cameras, etc. are strongly suggested; this information can be found on that course’s specific brochure.
 Course notebooks, handouts, etc. will be provided for you.

 How do I prepare for the CSI Book Review course?

-If you are planning on taking a CSI Book Review course, and taking the exam on the final day, it is extremely important to submit your testing application to the IAI as soon as possible as an approved application will be required in order to take the exam.
-The IAI asks for at least 60-90 days advance in order to process these applications.
+If you are planning on taking a IAI Crime Scene Certification Preparation course, and taking the exam on the final day, it is extremely important to submit your testing application to the IAI as soon as possible as an approved application will be required in order to take the exam.
+The IAI asks for at least 30-90 days advance in order to process these applications.
 When submitting your application, it’s very helpful to include a note that specifies which course you are planning to take.

 There are also required texts mandated by the IAI for the CCSI and CCSA exams.
 These texts will be used and discussed throughout the course.